JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 You can also view the console log while the game is running by editing the text file entitled `Bepinex` in the `Bepinex/config` directory and changing `Enabled` to `true` under `[Logging.Console]`.
 If an error occurs, it will show up in red text in the console.
 ## Contact
 Have questions or comments?
-Send me an Email at jeff.adriaanse@gmail.com or through Discord at Shpim#0573.
+Send me an Email at jeff.adriaanse@gmail.com or contact me through Discord at Shpim#0573.